 So if the fat does not penetrate the muscle, should you leave it on or off?
 Here are the pros and cons:

 When you cook meat with the fat cap on it softens, some of it browns, some melts and lightly coats exposed muscle groups below, and some of it drips off into the fire where it is vaporized and can settle on the meat adding flavor.
 Some of the fat will drip off and can be collected for use in making gravy or stored for use in frying later.

 Spices do not penetrate muscle more than a fraction of an inch, but they do flavor the surface and help form the crust.
-If you coated the meat with a wonderful spice rub, it will remain on the fat and not get onto or into the meat.
-But much of that flavor will drip off and if you have a drip pan, make great gravy.
-Alas, the flavor will not be on or in your meat surface.
+If you coated the meat with a wonderful spice rub, it will remain on top of the fat and not get onto the meat.
+Much of that flavor and expense will drip off.

 If you leave on a thick fat cap, most people are going to trim it off at the dinner table.
 If you have used a spice rub, all your expensive spices will be removed along with the wonderful browning flavors created by the Maillard reaction and caramelization.

 Smoke cannot penetrate fat.
 Most of the flavor from smoke comes from microscopic particles and gases, and they cannot get through to the meat and flavor it or make a smoke ring.